 $2,500 to Kingston Interval House for the purchase of a new outdoor play structure for Robin’s Hope 2nd Stage Housing, providing a safe place for children to play and allow Moms to enjoy the outdoors while watching their children have fun.

-$1,570 to the National Youth Orchestra Canada for their Day-in-the-Life Program which will provide approximately 80 Kingston youths enrolled in Sistema Kingston with the unique opportunity of spending an entire day immersed in musical mentorship, backstage access, an orchestra rehearsal, and a Q and A with professional musicians and a conductor.
+$1,570 to the Kingston Chapter of the National Youth Orchestra Canada for their Day-in-the-Life Program which will provide approximately 80 Kingston youths enrolled in Sistema Kingston with the unique opportunity of spending an entire day immersed in musical mentorship, backstage access, an orchestra rehearsal, and a Q and A with professional musicians and a conductor.

-Fall 2022: The Rotary Club of Cataraqui-Kingston was very proud to be able to provide grants totaling $17,051 to four projects serving the Kingston area;
+Fall 2022: The Rotary Club of Cataraqui-Kingston was able to provide grants totaling $17,051 to four projects serving the Kingston area;

-$7,910 to the Joe Chithalen Memorial Musical Instrument Lending Library for a Music in Schools Program for the purchase of a complete 19-piece Suzuki-Orff starter set of musical instruments which will be used by at-risk children enrolled in Sistema Kingston.
+$7,910 to the Joe Chithalen Memorial Musical Instrument Lending Library for a Music in Schools Program for the purchase of musical instruments which will be used by at-risk children.

 $2,500 to the Kingston Symphony Association for the Share the Music Program which allows children and their parents to attend a Symphony performance.
 These families would not normally be able to afford to attend a Symphony event.

-$4,000 to Kingston 4 Paws to cover the veterinary and food costs for Millie, a service dog puppy in her first year with a foster family.
+$4,000 to Kingston 4 Paws Service Dogs to support the training of Millie to work as a service dog.
 CK Rotary has now helped train three service dogs with K4P.

-Spring 2022: The Rotary Club of Cataraqui-Kingston was very proud to be able to provide grants totaling $13,055 to three projects serving the Kingston area;
+Spring 2022: The Rotary Club of Cataraqui-Kingston was able to provide grants totaling $10,225 to three projects serving the Kingston area;

-$1,725 Regular Grant to Loughborough Public School’s Classroom without Walls Project for experts’ fees and entrance fees to Frontenac Provincial Park for 5 days of experiential learning for Grade 3 students.
+$1,725 Regular Grant to Loughborough Public School’s Classroom without Walls Project for entry fees for 15 days of student visits to Frontenac Provincial Park, including fees for expert guest teachers.

 $3,500 Regular Grant to Odessa Public School towards the purchase of an outdoor Kindergarten Play Structure.

-$7,830 Regular Grant to Loughborough Public School’s Greenhouse and Teaching Kitchen Project for major appliances, shelving, and student work tables for the new Teaching Kitchen.
+$5,000 Regular Grant to Loughborough Public School’s Greenhouse and Teaching Kitchen Project for appliances, shelving, and student work tables for the new Teaching Kitchen.

 Also, in Spring 2019 the Rotary Club of Cataraqui-Kingston embarked on a major project with Pathways to Education Kingston to provide mentoring and other support to Pathways graduates as they transition to post-secondary studies.
 The project, which has now come to fruition, has been named the F.A.R.
 Project (Facilitator of Alumni Relations).
 Pathways to Education Kingston has done amazing work helping students from less advantaged backgrounds graduate from high school, F.A.R. will help ensure student success in their post-secondary studies.
-The project has shown amazing results in its first year alone and has now been extended another year.
+Members of Cataraqui Rotary continue to act as mentors at Pathways, and our club remains involved with Pathways events.

 Through our Regional and National service commitments